A split off thread of the "The Grossest Episode?" topic but what episode makes you the most angery.

 fruithag, June 17, 2016, 11:32:36 am

-If I had the chance, I'd put the assholes responsible for the shit in the bottled water episode up against the wall before anyone else.honestly, the bottled water people are pretty low on the list for me. i mean the only people who are gonna be affected by them are rich assholes who want things to be "special" and very expensive. no harm done.
+If I had the chance, I'd put the assholes responsible for the shit in the bottled water episode up against the wall before anyone else.

 That probably says something bad about me.